patel-himanshu/web-scraper/Selenium_Scrapers/README.md

 # Selenium

 Selenium is an open-source web testing tool.
 It is used to automate browser activities, hence it is also known as a web-driver.
-It is particularly useful for scraping, if the website uses JavaScript to serve content.
+We can open a Google Chrome/Mozilla Firefox automated window, visit URLs, navigate through links, click on buttons, etc. It is particularly useful for scraping sites which have heaavy-JavaScript rendered pages, or very complex build.

 ## Installation